inspec/inspec/docs-chef-io/content/inspec/parallel.md

     weight = 20
 +++

-InSpec can automatically manage multiple profile executions on a system targeting various remotes.
+InSpec can automatically manage multiple profile executions on a system targeting various remote systems and environments.

 ## InSpec Parallel Basics

 The `inspec` CLI supports parallelization by introducing a command, `inspec parallel`.
-This command manages to create new processes, collecting their status updates, managing their exit codes, and providing updates to the user.
-Currently, the `exec` command only is supported for parallelization.
+This command manages new processes, collecting their status updates, managing their exit codes, and providing updates to the user.
+Currently, only the `exec` command is supported for parallelization.
 However, more commands may be supported in the future.

-InSpec Parallel is introduced in InSpec 6, and is supported on Windows, MacOS, and Linux environments.
-These target operating systems that can be addressed using `-t` are supported.
+InSpec Parallel was introduced in InSpec 6, and is supported on Windows, MacOS, and Linux environments.
+All target operating systems and environments that can be addressed using `-t` are supported.

 ### Command: `inspec parallel exec`